Deep Unfolding with Normalizing Flow Priors for Inverse Problems

 \subsection{Unrolled proximal gradient iterations}

 The optimization problem in \eqref{eqn:glowprior} can be solved using an iterative proximal-style algorithm that alternates between gradient updates in the direction of the data consistency term and pushing the solution in the proximity of the prior.
-We here unfold this iterative algorithm as a $K$-fold feedforward neural network that we train end-to-end.

 To derive our iterative scheme, we will alternate using the problem formulations in \eqref{eqn:map} and \eqref{eqn:glowprior}.
-More specifically, at every fold $k$ the network performs data consistency updates using the $x$-space formulation in equation (3):
+More specifically, at every fold $k$ the network performs data consistency updates using the $x$-space formulation in \eqref{eqn:map}:

 where superscript $(k)$ denotes the current fold and $\mu^{(k)}$ is the trainable step size.
 The signal representation is then converted to the latent space: